 CPD and Strategic Management

-During this module you will develop your managerial skills in preparation for work in a global industry environment.
+During this module, you will develop your managerial skills in preparation for work in a global industry environment.
 You will study strategic concepts and learn how to transfer them into your own industry or specialism using a structured approach.
-You will focus on managing the global future by analysis rather than by instinct and become adept at forecasting and financial analysis, while considering business ethics.
-The CPD (continuing professional development) element of this module means that you will be able to contextualise and concentrate your studies in your own discipline to improve your employability.
+You will focus on managing the global future by analysis rather than by instinct and will become adept at forecasting and financial analysis, while considering business ethics.
+The Continuing Professional Development (CPD) element of this module means that you will be able to contextualise and concentrate your studies in your own discipline to improve your employability.

 Advanced Mechanical Design and Manufacturing Engineering

 An integrated design, material and manufacturing approach provides one of the key enabling capabilities needed in effectively evaluating specific areas of initial concept development and in performing detail engineering design and analysis throughout a product development cycle.
 This integrated engineering approach incorporates the infrastructure and design and analysis formats and tools that can be exercised in a concurrent nature and provides benefits from a standpoint of producing a better design, faster results, lower cost uncertainties and reduced risk.

 You will explore the area of industrial robotics and their control.
 Industrial robots play an increasingly significant role in manufacturing automation.
 Consequently, an understanding of their hardware, software and integration design are key to the use of such technologies in industry automation.
 You will also study the use of programmable logic controllers (PLCs) in robot integration applications as a user-friendly control unit to enhance the capability of the industry robot application.

 You will carry out a professional development audit, develop your learning contract, and identify specific aspects of technical study in your given specialism that may complement or extend your academic studies at masters level.
 This will help your application for Chartered Engineering status.
 This module will be taught through work-based learning and you will negotiate your area of study with the module leader.